-The Generate, Cancel and Data Sheet ... buttons are also common to all parameterization windows.
-Assuming there are no problems with any of the parameters that have been specified, pressing Generate will cause the CORE Generator System to create files for the requested CORE of the requested types.
+The Generate, Cancel and Data Sheet ... buttons are common to all parameterization windows.
+Assuming there are no problems with any of the parameters that have been specified, pressing Generate will cause the CORE Generator System to create the requested files for the CORE.
 Pressing Cancel will return you to the CORE browser window without generating any files.
 Pressing Data Sheet ... will invoke Adobe Acrobat to display the data sheet for the module being parameterized.
 For information about a specific CORE's parameterization window, such as upper and lower limits for certain fields, see the CORE's data sheet.